 I went mad with my gardening gloves on the shutter button, by now used to the action.
 Later when I looked at the photos I was stunned at how few were out of focus!
 Marie kept on telling me to keep my hat over my head and not let it slip back.
 Eventually she held it higher for me so that I could get a particularly fetching photo of Toni with a number of bees on his hat.
 The irony of course is that Maria got stung on her forehead while trying to protect me – right through her mesh!

 And that is when I found out that she is allergic to bees.
 Toni had to bundle her into the car and administer an antidote.
 I felt bad, but not so much as to stop taking photos.
-By now Toni had attracted quite a fan club and that produced the best shot of the day.
+By now Toni had attracted quite a fan club and that produced the best shot of the day posted at the top.

 Eventually enough is enough and even I had to take flight, running across the high plateau, about 20 bees in hot pursuit, others having taken residence on my camera, inspecting the finer points of its lens and flash.
 Was it giving off a Queen bee pheromone?
 No matter what direction I ran, they followed.
 Well, for at least 5 minutes anyway.
 Then they tailed off, no doubt finding some aromatic plant to feast on – much more flavoursome than a mass of tepid metal.